 Glasgow is a city of constant reinvention and therefore has a community of people who are creative and adaptable to change.
 As the city begins to reopen, there are still some businesses, venues and organisations that are not able to open their doors just yet so have redesigned their offer to bring all the things we love about Glasgow to you, virtually.

-Whether that’s recipes and crafts you can master at home, fascinating facts about our much-loved museums, or music and comedy you can just sit back and enjoy, there are plenty of things to keep your days full and your minds active.
+Whether that’s crafts you can master at home, fascinating facts about our much-loved museums, or film and comedy you can just sit back and enjoy, there are plenty of things to keep your days full and your minds active.

 Here's just a selection of what’s out there to be enjoyed.

-The Hunterian Art Gallery and Museum have also been working hard to bring us Insight Talks online along with a series of virtual exhibitions including A Curator’s Choice, Edwin Morgan: An Eardley On My Wall and Robert the Bruce, which offer an opportunity to see some of the museum’s outstanding collections from the comfort of your own home.
-And with the Mackintosh House closed (for now), they have recently launched a 360° virtual tour.
+The Hunterian Museum, which is now open (book tickets here) have also been working hard to bring us Insight Talks online along with a series of virtual exhibitions including A Curator’s Choice, Edwin Morgan: An Eardley On My Wall and Robert the Bruce, which offer an opportunity to see some of the museum’s outstanding collections from the comfort of your own home.
+And with the Mackintosh House still closed, for now, you can enjoy a 360° virtual tour.
 Explore the house, room by room, and click on the hot spots to find out more about key objects.

 The Charles Rennie Mackintosh Society has also launched a new online video tour of Mackintosh Queen’s Cross.
 Developed by volunteers and staff, the 17-minute tour will guide you around the building while learning about its hidden histories and where it fits within Mackintosh's career, introducing you to his progression as an architect, designer and artist.
 Donations are welcome to support the work of the Society.